DIANNA HARDY, OFFICIAL WEBSITE

 Share this page

-Website and contents, including book excerpts, blurbs and texts © 2010-2023, Dianna Hardy.
+Website and contents, including book excerpts, blurbs and texts © 2010-2026, Dianna Hardy.
 All rights reserved.

 All stock photographs and images on this site, unless otherwise stated, have been purchased or downloaded under licence, or created by Dianna Hardy.
 Header designs and book covers © Dianna Hardy.
+Some book cover mock-ups created using DIY Books Covers, with thanks.
+All music videos and audio, unless otherwise stated, are embedded from YouTube, Spotify or SoundCloud and belong to their respective creators.

 All iBooks rankings data on this site, unless otherwise stated, is collated by Bitten Fruit Books using App Annie Store Stats for author, Dianna Hardy. *App Annie ceased this analytics service in August 2015.

 This website is a participant in the Amazon EU Associates Programme, an affiliate advertising programme designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon UK and EU stores.
+It also uses Smashwords affiliate links for smashwords.com

 • Books